jordisabadell/task-py-csv2db/README.md

 # Import CSV file to Mongodb

-Given a CSV file (delimited by tabulates) it imports the data to a Mongodb collection.
-File requires a first line with header.
+Given a folder with CSV files (delimiteds by tabulates) it imports the content to a Mongodb collection.
+Files require a first line with header.

 ## Arguments